ESMValGroup/ESMValTool/doc/sphinx/source/faq.rst

 .. .. code:: bash

-..   esmvaltool -c ~/config-user.yml recipe_xxx.yml --dry-run
+..   esmvaltool run recipe_xxx.yml --dry-run

 ..
 This mode activated will run through the data finding and CMOR checks and fixes
-.. and will highlight on screen and in `run/main_log.txt` everytime certain data is
+.. and will highlight on screen and in `run/main_log.txt` every time certain data is
 .. missing or there are issues with the CMOR checks; note that no data is written
 .. to disk and no diagnostics are run; you don't have to modify your recipe in any
 .. way to have this mode run.
 The information provided will help you obtain any data